anyaschukin/OverRide/README.md

 # OverRide

-Explore disassembly, binary exploitation & reverse-engineering through 10 little challenges
+Explore disassembly, binary exploitation & reverse-engineering through 10 little challenges.

 In the folder for each level you will find: